CVE-2024-4871

 CVE-2024-4871 is a medium-severity Key Exchange without Entity Authentication (CWE-322) vulnerability.
 Its CVSS base score is 6.8 (Medium).

-Operationally, ranked in the top 13.0% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Adversary-in-the-Middle (T1557); ranked at the 46th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References